 You may be eligible for a clinical trial.
 Clinical trials test out new drugs, experiment with new treatments, and compare the outcome of existing treatment combinations.
 There’s no guarantee that a new treatment will help you.
 But participation in trials helps compile a knowledge-base for future treatments.

-The National Cancer Institute has a where you and your doctor can search for clinical trials.
+The National Cancer Institute has a

 You can also check on bone metastases clinical trials at CenterWatch, a free listing service.
 You can sign up to be notified when a clinical trial matches what you’re looking for.